pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-kubernetes-aws/index.md

 ---
 # Name of the event, <= 60 characters
-title: Getting Started with Kubernetes on AWS
+title: Getting Started with Kubernetes on AWS using Pulumi
 meta_desc: In this workshop, you will learn the fundamentals of setting up EKS clusters on AWS through guided exercises using Pulumi.
-meta_image: /images/resources/getting-started-kubernetes-on-aws-josh-marina.png
+meta_image:

 # A featured webinar will display first in the list.
 featured: false